 Every completed scratch and help booklet represents $100 in donations.

-That’s a great result for church fundraiser, right?
+That’s a great result for a church fundraiser, right?

 It works out well for you as the distributor too – let’s say you sell 120 of these booklets at $6 each, you’ll earn a nice $720 commission.